Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 ![Photo by Paul Pastourmatzis on Unsplash](fig/reaching_clarity.jpg){alt='a hand reaching toward a clear lake'}

+**Scenario:**
 During a planning meeting, a client tells the team: “We want the site to feel modern and fast.”
 No one asks for clarification.
 The designers choose a sleek, minimal style with bold colours, and the developers focus on performance optimisations to reduce load times to under 500ms.

-But at the next review, the client is unhappy.
+However, at the next review, the client is unhappy.
 By “modern,” they actually meant visually similar to Apple’s aesthetic.
 And by “fast,” they didn’t mean technical speed, but a user journey with fewer steps.
-Because the team didn’t dig deeper, they now need to rework major parts of the product, wasting both time and budget.
+The team now need to rework major parts of the product, wasting both time and budget.

 ### Why Reaching Clarity Matters